 The aim of the research program is to investigate new techniques of moderating and aggregating public-policy communication and make them available in the form of computer-assisted systems.
 These techniques are intended to improve citizens’ participation and opinion formation and make public discussions more accessible to the media and politics.
 The research design combines qualitative and quantitative methods as well as computational methods.
 These are embedded in an interdisciplinary research program and put into practice in cooperation with various partners.

 The junior research group is part of the Funding Program “Digital Society” of the Ministry of Culture and Science of the state of NRW.
-More details about the project can be found here.
+More details about the project can be found here (only available in German).